Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 - Wearing protective clothing

 Public health measures to reduce sandflies are important.
-There are no vaccines or drugs that prevent leishmaniasis.
+There are no vaccines or medicines that prevent leishmaniasis.

 Kala-azar; Cutaneous leishmaniasis; Visceral leishmaniasis; Old world leishmaniasis; New world leishmaniasis